Voltranex/discordbotpoll/README.md

 Code snippet of a poll command with multiple choice.
 You can create a poll with 10 different choice.User can vote with emoji corresponding to the choice.
 Poll creator may end the poll instantly with :white_check_mark:.
 Otherwise poll will be closed after given time.
 User cannot give a multiple answers.
 If its given last vote will be count.
 Also if reaction removed by user the vote will be deleted.
 After that poll will be closed and result are given at the message channel that polls created.

+You should integrate the code with your command handler or at main file.

 # Correct Usage